ChaithanyaKumarK/expercise_2/README.md

 ```javascript
 let defaultProps = { key1:value1, key2:value2};
 ```
-* This function checks weather the object contains default values if not then it inserts it to the object.
+* This function checks whether the object contains default values.
+* If default values are not found the function append the values to the object.
-* It returns object after adding defaultProps.
+* It returns the object after adding default props.
 ---